cole-k/osu-kb/readme.md

 [Adafruit Trinket](https://www.adafruit.com/product/1501)).
 It works by using V-USB to emulate an actual keyboard.

+**Important note: because V-USB only implements USB 1.1, the polling rate of the keyboard is effectively limited to 125 Hz, or once per every 8 ms. If your level of play necessitates more precision than this, please purchase a microcontroller that natively supports USB 2.0 or higher.** The cost of an ATtiny85-based microcontroller is so low (even the "legit" ones are closer to 7 bucks, e.g. from Adafruit) that you may as well purchase and use one if you're on the fence and then upgrade if it doesn't suffice.
+Make sure the controller you upgrade to has "native" USB support, e.g. Teensy LC.

 The ATtiny85, though limited in comparison to other microcontrollers typically used for keyboards (like the ATmega32u4), functions perfectly for use as an osu! keyboard.